Tulsi Gabbard 2020 presidential campaign

-The 2020 presidential campaign of Tulsi Gabbard, the U.S. representative for Hawaii's 2nd congressional district, began on January 11, 2019.
-In January 2020, she was polling at about 1 to 2 percent.
-Had she won, she would have become the first female, Hindu, and Samoan president in American history, and the youngest person to ever hold the office.
-She made reducing military activity abroad a central message of her campaign.
+The 2020 presidential campaign of Tulsi Gabbard, the U.S. representative for Hawaii's 2nd congressional district, was announced in January 2019, and officially launched in February 2019.
+Gabbard was the first female combat veteran to run for president.
+Her foreign policy platform was described as anti-interventionist and her economic platform was considered populist by political analysts.

+While Gabbard gained attention in the 2020 Democratic primary debates, her polling numbers remained low and in January 2020, she was polling at about 1 to 2 percent.
 On March 19, 2020, Gabbard dropped out of the 2020 election and endorsed Joe Biden.

 Background

-Gabbard had been a rising figure in the Democratic Party in the lead-up to the 2016 election cycle, when she served as Vice-Chairman of the Democratic National Committee (DNC).
+Gabbard had been a rising figure in the Democratic Party in the lead-up to the 2016 election cycle, when she served as vice-chairman of the Democratic National Committee (DNC).

 Gabbard appeared on Joe Rogan's podcast in both September 2018 and November 2020, the latter along with Jocko Willink.
 On October 19, 2018, Politico reported that Gabbard was "weighing a 2020 presidential bid" but would not make an announcement until after the 2018 midterm elections.
 On December 12, 2018, Gabbard said on MSNBC's Hardball with Chris Matthews that she was "seriously considering" running for president in 2020.